Proactive DP: A Multple Target Optimization Framework for DP-SGD: Tight Analysis using Gaussian DP

 When talking about accuracy, we mean how much loss in prediction/test accuracy is sacrificed by fixing a $\sigma$ (and clipping constant $C$).
 Our theory maps $\sigma$ directly to an $(\epsilon,\delta)$-DP guarantee independent of the number of rounds $T$.
 This allows use to characterize the trade-off between accuracy and privacy budget.
 All the current-state-of-the art privacy loss frameworks do not offer this property.

-We notice that \citep{dong2021gaussian} makes an effort to interpret the $C_{s/N}(G_{(\sigma/2)^{-1}})^{\otimes T}$-DP guarantee.
-Their Corollary 5.6 provides a precise expression based on integrals, themselves again depending on $p=s/N$ and $\mu=(\sigma/2)^{-1}$ in our notation.
+We notice that \citep{dong2021gaussian} makes an effort to interpret the $C_{s/N}(G_{\sigma^{-1}})^{\otimes T}$-DP guarantee.
+Their Corollary 5.6 provides a precise expression based on integrals, themselves again depending on $p=s/N$ and $\mu=\sigma^{-1}$ in our notation.
 This still does not lead to the intuition we seek as we cannot extract how to select parameters $\sigma$, $s$ and $T$ given a data set of size $N$, given a privacy budget, and given a utility that we wish to achieve.
 We further explain this point in next paragraphs.

 In what follows, we seek a relationship between $\sigma$, $s$, $T$, $\epsilon$, $\delta$, and $N$ for Gaussian DP based on Corollary 5.4 in \citep{dong2021gaussian}.
-Corollary 5.4 in \citep{dong2021gaussian} provides an \textbf{asymptotic analysis} which is a step forward to the kind of easy to understand interpretation we seek for: It states that if both $T\rightarrow \infty$ and $N\rightarrow \infty$ such that $s\sqrt{T}/N \rightarrow c$ for some constant $c>0$ (and where $s$ is a function of $N$ that may tend to $\infty$ as well), then the DP-SGD algorithm (in this paper with the factor 2 differing $\sigma$) is $\mu$-Gaussian DP for
+Corollary 5.4 in \citep{dong2021gaussian} provides an \textbf{asymptotic analysis} which is a step forward to the kind of easy to understand interpretation we seek for: It states that if both $T\rightarrow \infty$ and $N\rightarrow \infty$ such that $s\sqrt{T}/N \rightarrow c$ for some constant $c>0$ (and where $s$ is a function of $N$ that may tend to $\infty$ as well), then the DP-SGD algorithm is $\mu$-Gaussian DP for

 In Section \ref{app:GDPproof} we show that $\tau^{-1} = \sigma^{-1} +O(\sigma^{-2})$ and we show that for $\mu\leq \epsilon\leq 1$, $\mu$-Gaussian DP translates to the DP-SGD algorithm being $(\epsilon,\delta)$-DP for $\delta \ll \epsilon \ll 1$ if